lunchbag/hugo-blog/content/posts/new-beginnings.md

 To the number of you who reached out, who barely know me on a personal level but noticed my absence with Lunch Money and cared enough to ask me how I'm doing, I truly appreciate you.

 I'm still slowly getting back into the swing of things and clearly have a lot on my plate, but I am committed to getting through it all, slowly but surely.
 I apologize if there have been unanswered emails or calls– please feel free to follow up as necessary.
 I appreciate your patience!

+Last but not least, a very special shoutout to my friends who took the time to read the various iterations of this post and gave me support along the way.
+You are all greatly appreciated: _Jen, Helen, Richard, Bryan, Vrinda, Yannie, Jenn, Jordan, DK._

 ***